 - Relevant choice of benchmarks.
-In this study, a limited number of benchmarks were used, mostly based on the $k{eff}$ quantity.
-For a real-case application, other sources of data need to be considered, such as activation and shielding benchmarks (e.g. from the SINBAD database), reactor benchmarks (from the IRPHE and SFCOMPO databases), and possibly any other sources of trusted data.
-This will allow to span a larger field of application, hopefully improving the prediction power of the adjusted evaluations. - Better reaction models.
+In this study, a limited number of benchmarks were used, mostly based on the k{eff} quantity.
+For a real-case application, other sources of data need to be considered, such as activation and shielding benchmarks (e.g., from the SINBAD database), reactor benchmarks (from the IRPHE and SFCOMPO databases), and possibly any other sources of trusted data.
+This will allow to span a larger field of application, hopefully improving the predictive power of the adjusted evaluations. - Better reaction models.
 As it was pointed out, the set of random files used in this work is based on reaction models which produce rigid cross sections (the shape of some cross sections is basically not changed, while only the amplitude is varying).
 This is therefore reducing the range of possibilities for integral calculations.
 One convenient solution is to produce random files based on different models, such as different level density models.
-This has to be explored in the future, understanding that this type of changes can produce very different cross sections, leading to additional parameter adjustments for the prior distributions.

-- Perform such study in the model parameter space.
-Instead of adjusting nuclear data (cross sections, ν̄, spectra), one can directly propagate the adjustment to the model parameters.
+This has to be explored in the future, understanding that this type of changes can produce very different cross sections, leading to additional parameter adjustments for the prior distributions. - Perform such study in the model parameter space.
+Instead of adjusting nuclear data (cross sections, $\overline{\nu}$, spectra), one can directly propagate the adjustment to the model parameters.
 Once such posterior parameter distributions are obtained, one can produce the corresponding nuclear data.
 This solution will be especially relevant in the resolved resonance range where the cross section energy grid is extremely dense.
 Such possibility also needs to be explored. - Directly include EXFOR data in the adjustment process.
 Instead of using integral data for the adjustment, one can also include differential data from the EXFOR database.
-The only caution is to avoid so-called "double counting": using the differential data before the adjustment process to obtain a range of model parameters, and then to use these data again during the adjustment. - Use of a generalized $\chi^2$ definition.
-Since the principle of maximum likelihood, on which the $\exp(-\chi_i^2)$ weight of the BMC is based, is perhaps the most fundamental used statistical concept here, a solution is probably to be found in the definition of $\chi^2$ .
-The limitations of using a "naive" $\chi^2$ for differential data is given in Ref.
+The only caution is to avoid so-called "double counting": using the differential data before the adjustment process to obtain a range of model parameters, and then to use these data again during the adjustment. - Use of a generalized χ^2 definition.
+Since the principle of maximum entropy, on which the $\exp(-\chi_i^2/2)$ weight of the BMC is based, is perhaps the most fundamental used statistical concept here, a solution is probably to be found in the definition of χ^2 .
+The limitations of using a "naive" χ^2 for differential data are given in ref.
 [21].
 The same holds for integral data.
-We often can do nothing else than assume that we have a model prediction (in this case a keff calculation) and wellestablish experimental data and their uncertainties.
-It is not difficult to see that adding uncorrelated experimental information (e.g. another integral benchmark) to the $\chi^2$ definition will only lower the weight if it is assumed uncorrelated with the rest, leading to very small numbers of the weights in the Bayesian update.
-On top of that, hidden model deficiencies are not taken into account (should always a nuclear data library + criticality calculation lead to a perfect description) as well as errors in the experimental data (in addition to their uncertainties).
-In other words, widely varying, very small $w_i$ weights may indicate that we are comparing the wrong things rather than that $\exp(-\chi^2)$ is not a good indicator.
+We often can do nothing else than assume that we have a model prediction (in this case a k{eff} calculation) and well-established experimental data and their uncertainties.
+It is not difficult to see that adding uncorrelated experimental information (e.g., another integral benchmark) to the χ^2 definition will only lower the weight if it is assumed uncorrelated with the rest, leading to very small numbers of the weights in the Bayesian update.

 Apart from these practical and unexplored possibilities, some other questions remain opened.
-The first one concerns the production of a complete evaluated file, allowing to reduce the calculated uncertainty on integral quantities and to obtain better C - E. As presented, none of the adjustment methods fulfill both these goals.
+The first one concerns the production of a complete evaluated file, allowing to reduce the calculated uncertainty on integral quantities and to obtain better C - E. As presented, none of the adjustment methods fulfill this goal.
 A possibility is therefore to keep the nominal nuclear data from file 0 (best estimate) and to add an adjusted covariance matrix, for instance from the BFMC method.
 This will allow to obtain the best C - E, and to reduce uncertainties.
 The drawback might be that there is a loss of consistency between the nominal values and the covariance matrix, but one can argue that this is already the case in most of the general-purpose libraries.